ASSOCIATE ProFessor

 Mehak Stokoe

 After graduating from the University of Calgary with a Bachelor of Science in Psychology, Mehak continued on as a Research Assistant for the CARE4Kids Lab, before pursuing a Master of Science in School and Applied Child Psychology.
-Her research interests include examining MRI images and how various brain regions relate to social outcomes, as well as cultural discrepancies between immigrant parents and first-generation children.
-When she’s not uploading surveys to REDCap, she enjoys painting, hiking and snowboarding.
+Her research interests include understanding educational outcomes in survivors of childhood cancer and exploring the relationship between brain regions and social outcomes.
+When she can, she enjoys painting, hiking and snowboarding.

 Education